 High success rate of more than 85% of satisfied training members with great reviews

-Great results: Decreased absenteeism of employees, increased motivation, stress resistance during change processes
+Great results: decreased absenteeism of employees, increased motivation, and stress resistance during change processes

 Get your free quote for your next training

 Do you want to offer your staff an opportunity to become more resilient?
-Do you like to lower the absenteeism of your employees in your company?
+Would you like to lower the absenteeism of employees in your company?

-Or do you want people in your company to be more self-motivated, and resistant in times of stress and change processes?
+Do you want people in your company to be more self-motivated and resistant in times of stress and change processes?
 Our resilience workshop & training in the workplace offers great opportunities to support employees, managers, and entire teams to better perform!

 The Program is Based on the Seven Pillars of Resilience:

-Details on the resilience workshop and training in the workplace can be requested directly to Michael and his CMW team.
+Details on the resilience workshop and training in the workplace can be requested directly from Michael and his CMW team.
 Further details can be found in the interview below.

 ‘The CMW coaching team successfully supported our team with a great workshop on resilience.
 The company’s atmosphere has definitely changed’ Chris Sanders, CEO